elastic-ipfs/infrastructure/terraspace/app/stacks/peer-e2e-testing/peer-e2e-testing.md

 ### <a name="input_security_group_id"></a> [security\_group\_id](#input\_security\_group\_id)

-Description: ID of security group where autocannon should run
+Description: ID of security group where peer-e2e-testing should run

 Type: `string`

 ### <a name="input_subnet_id"></a> [subnet\_id](#input\_subnet\_id)

-Description: ID of subnet where autocannon should run
+Description: ID of subnet where peer-e2e-testing should run

 Type: `string`